Democratic Movement (France)

-The Democratic Movement (Mouvement démocrate, /fr/; MoDem /fr/) is a centre to centre-right political party in France, whose main ideological trends are liberalism and Christian democracy, and that is characterised by a strong pro-Europeanist stance.
+The Democratic Movement (Mouvement démocrate, /fr/; MoDem /fr/) is a centre-right political party in France.
 MoDem was established by François Bayrou to succeed the Union for French Democracy (UDF) and contest the 2007 legislative election, after his strong showing in the 2007 presidential election.
 Initially named the Democratic Party (Parti démocrate), the party was renamed "Democratic Movement", because there was already a small Democratic Party in France.

 MoDem secured an agreement with La République En Marche!
 (LRM) — later Renaissance (RE) — in the 2017 legislative election after Bayrou had endorsed the candidacy of Emmanuel Macron in February.
 The two parties have since been in alliance, as of late named Ensemble.

 The party's founder and leader Bayrou served as Prime Minister of France from December 2024 to September 2025.
+The party has additionally been described as social liberal, pro-European, and moderately reformist with influences from Christian democracy, support for a social market economy, and strict debt regulations.